Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

                         files to reference your kit.
 INT_VAR visible         (optional) Indicates whether the kit will be selectable during character creation.
 Set to 0 to
                         make it unselectable for player characters.
-Default: 1 INT_VAR kit_class       (required, unless "source_kit" is defined) Parent class ID added to kitlist.2da.
-Can be omitted if parameter "source_kit" is specified.
+Default: 1 INT_VAR kit_class       (required, unless "source_kit" is specified) Parent class ID added to kitlist.2da.
-INT_VAR mixed           (required, unless "source_kit" is defined) Mixed name strref of your kit, added to kitlist.2da.
+INT_VAR mixed           (required, unless "source_kit" is specified) Mixed name strref of your kit, added to kitlist.2da.
 INT_VAR lower           (optional) Lower name strref of your kit, added to kitlist.2da.
 A lower-cased version of
                         "mixed" is generated if this parameter is not available.
-INT_VAR help            (required, unless "source_kit" is defined) Description string of your kit, added to kitlist.2da.
+INT_VAR help            (optional) Description string of your kit, added to kitlist.2da.
 INT_VAR biography       (optional, EE-only) The biography strref of your kit, added to clastext.2da.
 INT_VAR briefdesc       (optional, EE-only) Short class or kit description strref added to clastext.2da.
 INT_VAR fallen          (optional, EE-only) 0 or 1.
 Indicates whether the kit is a "fallen" variant.
 This parameter is
                         only relevant for ranger and paladin kits.
 Added to clastext.2da.
 INT_VAR fallen_notice   (optional, EE-only) Fallen notice strref.
 Notice is shown in combat log when the fallen status
                         is applied to the character.
 Added to clastext.2da.
-STR_VAR source_kit      (optional, unless kit_class is omitted)  Name of an existing kit to copy information from for
+STR_VAR source_kit      (optional, unless "kit_class" is omitted)  Name of an existing kit to copy information from for
                         all omitted parameters.
 Specify this parameter and set "visible" to 0 to imitate behavior of the original WeiDU function "COPY_KIT".
 STR_VAR unusable        (optional) Unusability code added to kitlist.2da.
 Must be a positive number in decimal or